 Some people file for bankruptcy when there is little need to do so.
 Perhaps the problem could have been resolved by negotiating with creditors or getting help from a credit counseling service.

 Be aware that bankruptcy courts are on the lookout for what they perceive as an abuse of the bankruptcy system.
 If a debtor has sufficient income to make substantial repayment of debt, the court might dismiss the bankruptcy filing as a violation of the debtor’s duty of good faith.

 Bankruptcy can be a very complicated area to navigate.
-It is almost always recommend that you retain the services of a qualified bankruptcy attorney.
+It is almost always recommended that you retain the services of a qualified bankruptcy attorney.